-- 1) Turn off the power supply. - 2) Remove the panels and the top insulation over the evaporator. - 3) Recover the refrigerant and store it in an approved container. - 4) Remove the spray tubes and the insulations at the "U" shaped notch where the refrigeration tubings pass through the molded chassis. - 5) Disconnect the evaporator tubing. - 6) Remove the pop rivets securing the evaporator, lift out the evaporator. - 7) Install the new evaporator. - 8) Remove the drier, then place the new drier in position. - 9) Braze all fittings while purging with nitrogen gas flowing at a pressure of 3 to 4 PSIG. - 10) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 11) Evacuate the system, and charge it with refrigerant.
+- 1) Turn off the power supply. - 2) Remove the panels and the top insulation over the evaporator. - 3) Recover the refrigerant and store it in an approved container. - 4) Remove the spray tubes and the insulations at the "U" shaped notch where the refrigeration tubings pass through the molded chassis. - 5) Disconnect the evaporator tubing. - 6) Remove the pop rivets securing the evaporator, lift out the evaporator. - 7) Install the new evaporator. - 8) Remove the drier, then place the new drier in position. - 9) Braze all fittings while purging with nitrogen gas flowing at a pressure of 3 to 4 PSIG. - 10) Use an electronic leak detector or soap bubbles to check for leaks.
+Add a trace of refrigerant to the system (if using an electronic leak detector), and then raise the pressure using nitrogen gas (140 PSIG).
+DO NOT use R-404A as a mixture with pressurized air for leak testing. - 11) Evacuate the system, and charge it with refrigerant.
 For air-cooled and water-cooled models, see the nameplate for the required refrigerant charge.
-For remote air-cooled models, see the charge label in the machine compartment. - 12) Replace the removed parts in the reverse order of which they were removed. - 13) Replace the top insulation and the panels in their correct positions. - 14) Turn on the power supply.
+For remote air-cooled models, see the rating label inside the icemaker. - 12) Replace the removed parts in the reverse order of which they were removed. - 13) Replace the top insulation and the panels in their correct positions. - 14) Turn on the power supply.

-H. Removal and Replacement of Water Regulating Valve -
+F. Removal and Replacement of Water Regulating Valve -